tuist/tuist/projects/tuist/fixtures/README.md

     - Framework1Tests (iOS unit tests)
 ```

-A standalone Framework2 project is used to generate a prebuilt dynamic framework :
+A standalone Framework2 project is used to generate a prebuilt dynamic framework:

 ```
   - Framework2: